Skip to main content

 Parameterised wave spectra have been formulated which relate the wind field to spectral density and can therefore be used to hindcast (estimate past events) wave parameters from known wind fields.
 An example is the Joint North Sea Wave Observation Project (JONSWAP) spectrum which is characteristic for (developing) wind sea in oceanic waters.
 A typical JONSWAP spectrum was shown in the middle panel of Fig. 3.7.
 It can be determined from the wind speed and the fetch.
 For a fully developed sea (not limited by either fetch or duration, which in reality will hardly happen) the so-called Pierson-Moskowitz spectrum is valid.
 This is a broader spectrum and only dependent on the wind speed.

 This page titled 3.5.1: Locally generated sea is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Judith Bosboom & Marcel J.F.
-Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+Stive (TU Delft Open) via source content that was edited to the style and standards of the LibreTexts platform.